 An applicant for registration as a Medical Laboratory Technologist in Manitoba who meets one or more of the following criteria is deemed to be proficient in the English language when he or she has:

-Graduated within the past two (2) years from a Canadian Medical Laboratory Sciences (MLS) training program taught in English (which included English language proficiency entrance requirements) approved by CMLTM; or
+- Graduated within the past two (2) years from an Accreditation Canada HSO-EQual accredited Medical Laboratory Sciences (MLS) education program taught in English (which included English language proficiency entrance requirements) approved by CMLTM; or

-- Evidence of safe practice, within the past two (2) years working as a Medical Laboratory Technologist in another Canadian jurisdiction where services were provided in English and where the primary language of the practice setting and clients was English.
+- Evidence of safe practice (letter of standing), within the past two (2) years working as a Medical Laboratory Technologist in another Canadian jurisdiction where services were provided in English and where the primary language of the practice setting and clients was English.

 All other applicants for registration in Manitoba are required to provide evidence of competence in, and a comprehension of, English language.
 For more information, please refer to Policy BOA-17.